grafana/agent/docs/sources/flow/reference/components/loki.source.kafka.md

 The `labels` map is applied to every message that the component reads.

-The following internal labels all prefixed with `__` are available but will be discarded if not relabeled:
+The following internal labels prefixed with `__` are available but are discarded if not relabeled:
 - `__meta_kafka_message_key`
 - `__meta_kafka_topic`
 - `__meta_kafka_partition`